karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 ![azure-signalr-service-live-trace-tool](/img/signalr-trace-live-tool.png)

-Probably you're asking yourself why I'm talking about an Azure service, that's because you can use the Azure SignalR Service as a backplane with a SignalR Core app hosted in AWS as long as the application and the service are visible.
+Probably you're asking yourself why I'm talking about an Azure service, that's because you can use the Azure SignalR Service as a backplane with a SignalR Core app hosted in AWS as long as both: application and service are visible.

 The optimal solution when choosing a backplane service is having the backplane as close as possible to the app, having the backplane on another cloud provider seems far from ideal, so if you want to use it be mindful about network latency, throughput and the amount of data that will be transferred outside of AWS.